A

 Bitcoin Finality

-The highest level of transaction security achieved when VTXOs are anchored to the Bitcoin blockchain through commitment transactions, inheriting Bitcoin’s full consensus guarantees.
+The highest level of transaction security achieved when VTXOs are anchored to the Bitcoin blockchain through a Commitment Transaction, inheriting Bitcoin’s security guarantees.

 C